 b) to the extent that the failure was caused by the Party claiming suspension having failed to use diligence to remedy the condition and remove the cause or circumstances of Force Majeure in an adequate manner, or having failed to resume with all reasonable dispatch the performance of covenants or obligations; or

-c) to the extent its failure to perform its obligations hereunder resulted from unfavorable economic conditions.
+to the extent its failure to perform its obligations hereunder resulted from unfavorable economic conditions.

+the loss of Buyer's markets nor Buyer's inability economically to use or resell Gas purchased hereunder

-d) to the extent that the failure was caused by scheduled or planned repair or maintenance: i) on Northwest, ii) on any other natural gas pipeline on which gas is transported under this Agreement, or iii) any gathering system or processing facility upstream of the Delivery Point.
+e) to the extent that the failure was caused by scheduled or planned repair or maintenance: i) on Northwest, ii) on any other natural gas pipeline on which gas is transported under this Agreement, or iii) any gathering system or processing facility upstream of the Delivery Point.

 Section 10.4 - End of Suspension